Back to Course List

 Please see the Course Profile tab for further details about the subject options available.

-Many of our trainees are appointed to teaching posts in Norfolk and Suffolk.
+Our trainees achieve a very high success in gaining employment, with many opting to stay in Norfolk and Suffolk.
 Career opportunities within secondary teaching are now far wider and more diverse than ever before.
 Within a few years of beginning teaching many are able to gain promotion to leadership positions, either within their subject or with pastoral responsibilities.
 There may also be opportunities to become a Leading Practitioner, taking a leadership role in developing, implementing and evaluating policies and practice in the workplace - contributing to school improvement.
 After experience of middle management successful teachers can progress into senior leadership roles - Assistant Head Teacher, Deputy Head or Head.

 The School of Education and Lifelong Learning is one of the top teacher training institutions in the United Kingdom.